Debunking common annuity myths

 Myth #4 – Annuities don’t offer enough liquidity and flexibility

-Many annuities have a surrender charge period, and it’s commonly believed that you can’t access your money without incurring a penalty during this time.
-However, there are ways to withdraw money penalty-free during the surrender charge period.
 For example, some annuities allow investors to withdraw up to the amount they initially invested with no penalty.
-Other annuities may have a stipulation for investors to withdraw up to 10% of the current value of the annuity each year.
-You would have access to your full contract value without surrender charges once the annuity is out of its surrender charge period.
+Other annuities may allow investors to withdraw up to 10% of the current value of the annuity each year.
+You would have access to your full contract value without penalties once the annuity is out of its surrender charge period.

 Bottom line: The level of liquidity will depend on the annuity contract and whether you are within the surrender charge period.
 If liquidity is important to you, choose a type that can offer the flexibility you’re seeking.